clarkbw/loopback-ds-timestamp-mixin/README.md

 CONFIG
 =============

-To use with your Models add the `mixin` attribute to the methods object of your model config.
+To use with your Models add the `mixins` attribute to the definition object of your model config.

 ```json
   {